 Science learning within classrooms allows teachers to demonstrate a positive attitude reinforcing an expectation that everyone is capable of developing an enquiring mind to make progress in science.
 The whole school approach to the teaching and learning of science involves:

 The impact of this curriculum design will lead to outstanding progress over time, relative to a child’s individual starting point and their progression of skills.
-Children will therefore be expected to leave Powers Hall Academy reaching at least age-related expectations for Science.
+Children will therefore be expected to leave Witham Oaks Academy reaching at least age-related expectations for Science.
 Through various workshops, memorable experiences and interactions with experts our science curriculum will lead pupils to be enthusiastic ‘scientists’, understand that science has changed our lives and that it is vital to the world’s future prosperity.
 We want to empower our children so they understand they have the capability to change the world.
 This is evidenced in a range of ways, including pupil voice, their work and their overwhelming enjoyment for science.

 The impact of the implemented curriculum will also be measured via: